ashortsleeves/heckdivers/README.md

 ## Building for Wallpaper Engine

-1. Run `npm run build`
+1. Run `npm run build:wallpaper`

+This command will:
+- Build the project
-2. In the generated index-XXXX.css file, remove all instances of `/assets/`.
+- Automatically remove all instances of `/assets/` from the CSS file

-3. In the generated index-XXXX.js and generated index.html file, replace all instances of `/assets/` with `assets/`.
+- Replace all instances of `/assets/` with `assets/` in the JS and HTML files

-4. In the generated index.html file, remove `crossorigin`.
-Replace `type="module"` with `defer="defer"`
+- Remove `crossorigin` and replace `type="module"` with `defer="defer"` in the HTML file
+- Rename `index.html` to `heckdivers.html`

 ## Contributing